This keto wonton soup is so good that you won’t even miss the wontons. Before you know it, you will only be craving this easy peasy wonton-less soup.

+This keto wonton soup will leaving you wondering why you ever needed the wonton wrappers in the first place!
 Making low carb Chinese food recipes can be a little tricky.
-Many traditional asian inspired dishes cantain sugar, soy, gluten, as well as other things I typically try to avoid.
+Many traditional asian inspired dishes contain sugar, soy, gluten, as well as other things I typically try to avoid.
 But all it takes is a little creativity and a willingness to cook your own food and you can have a deliciously remarkable low carb wonton soup.
-I am a huge fan of wonton soup.
+I am a huge fan of wonton soup, especially keto wonton soup.
 It is so comforting.
 While I still miss the flavor and texture of those delicious little dumplings, this soup is a great substitution.
 The meatballs are plump, juicy and incredibly flavorful.

 Check out some of my other favorite low carb asian inspired recipes: